-For the first time, the RHS is promoting a garden with innovative, cost-efficient ways of growing fresh food at home.
+For the first time, the RHS has promoted a garden with innovative, cost-efficient ways of growing fresh food at home.

-Exciting growing methods, mainly used only by commercial growers, such as aquaponics (where plants receive nourishment from fish), and hydroponics (growing plants without using soil), are also highlighted.
-The garden also shows you cost-saving growing techniques, such as planting-up straw bales - which enables the growing of fruit such as melons without an expensive greenhouse.
+Exciting growing methods, mainly used only by commercial growers, such as aquaponics (where plants receive nourishment from fish), and hydroponics (growing plants without using soil), were also highlighted.
+The garden also featured cost-saving growing techniques, such as planting-up straw bales - which enables the growing of fruit such as melons without an expensive greenhouse.

-- Saturday Kitchen will be launching the campaign on 6 May and will broadcast live from the show on Saturday 8 July.
-In addition, a spin-off series called ‘Kitchen Garden Live with the Hairy Bikers’, will also broadcast live on BBC One at 11am every day of the show.
+Saturday Kitchen broadcasted live from the show on Saturday 8 July.
+In addition, a spin-off series called ‘Kitchen Garden Live with the Hairy Bikers’, was also broadcast live on BBC One at 11am every day of the show.